 The Gulf Stream

 The great unknown is how climate change will affect the Gulf Stream.
 The climate of Central and Northern Europe is highly influenced by the North Atlantic Ocean.
 Due to ocean heat transport from the tropics northward via the Gulf Stream and its northern extension, the North Atlantic Current (NAC), the north-eastern North Atlantic is exceptionally warm compared with other oceanic regions of the same latitude (Beil et al., 2015).
+The NAC is mainly forced by the thermohaline circulation, and its fluctuations are supposed to have strongly influenced the climate of the North Atlantic and Northern Europe at various time scales (Beil et al., 2015), and thereby also frequency and intensity of storms and cyclones in the area around the Faroe Islands.
 The Gulf Stream System works like a giant conveyor belt, carrying warm surface water from the equator up north, and sending cold, low-salinity deep water back down south.
-It moves nearly 20 million m3/sec (Caesar et al., 2021).
-The NAC is mainly forced by the thermohaline circulation, and its fluctuations are supposed to have strongly influenced the climate of the North Atlantic and Northern Europe at various time scales (Beil et al., 2015), and thereby also frequency and intensity of storms and cyclones in the area around the Faroe Islands.
+This phenomenon is termed the Atlantic Meridional Overturning Circulation (AMOC) and it moves nearly 20 million m3/sec (Caesar et al., 2021).

-The Faroe Islands has a population of 51,349 (July 2021 est.) – living on 17 of the 18 islands (CIA, 2021).
-There are very limited direct statements or descriptions of vulnerability on the Faroe Islands in the literature, but the economy can be used as an indicator of the vulnerability level (Gbetibouo et al., 2010; Hinkel, 2011).
+The Faroe Islands has a population of 51,399 (July 2021 est.) – living on 17 of the 18 islands (Hagstova Føroya, 2021).
+There are very limited direct statements or descriptions of vulnerability on the Faroe Islands in the literature, but the economy can be used as an indicator of the vulnerability level (cf. Hinkel, 2011).

 Fishing has been the main source of income for the Faroe Islands since the late 19th century.
-The fisheries sector accounts for about 97% of exports, and half of GDP (CIA, 2021).
-But dependence on fishing makes the economy vulnerable to price fluctuations – in other words, high vulnerability of the economy due to low diversification (Gbetibouo et al., 2010).
-The Faroese economy has experienced a period of significant growth since 2011, due to higher fish prices and increased salmon farming and catches in the pelagic fisheries (CIA, 2021).
+The fisheries sector accounts for about 97% of exports, and half of the GDP (Hagstova Føroya, 2021).
+But dependence on fishing makes the economy vulnerable to price fluctuations – in other words, high vulnerability of the economy due to low diversification.
+The Faroese economy has experienced a period of significant growth since 2011, due to higher fish prices and increased salmon farming and catches in the pelagic fisheries (Hagstova Føroya, 2021).

-The educational level is high, the population living in poverty is low, the GDP per capita is high, and the unemployment is low (CIA, 2021), which all indicate low vulnerability (Gbetibouo et al., 2010).
-Faroese have a standard of living equal to that of Denmark, and like Greenland, it is an autonomous territory within the Kingdom of Denmark.
-The annual subsidy from Denmark amounts to about 11% of the Faroese GDP (CIA, 2021).
+The educational level is high, the population living in poverty is low, the GDP per capita is high, and the unemployment is low (Hagstova Føroya, 2021), which all indicate low vulnerability.
+Faroese have a standard of living equal to that of Denmark.
+And like Greenland, it is an autonomous territory within the Kingdom of Denmark.
+The annual subsidy from Denmark amounts to about 3% of the Faroese GDP (Hagstova Føroya, 2021).
 Another proxy to indicate vulnerability is age, which reveals an aging population, which can lead to a high old-age dependency ratio that can slow down the economy on the islands.
 Further, an aging population might have difficulties handling storms, such as securing housing structures during storms.

 Alexander, L. V. (2005).
 Recent observed changes in severe storms over the United Kingdom and Iceland.
 Geophysical Research Letters, 32(13), L13704. https://doi.org/10.1029/2005GL022371